 Renowned German philosopher Albert Einstein once said: “Life is like riding a bicycle.
 To keep your balance you must keep moving.”
 Learning is a never ending process and a fundamental part of what it takes to be a successful practicing vet or veterinary nurse.
-It reminds us to never stand still and aspire to become the best version of ourselves.
+This article provides a simple overview on veterinary CPD, the various industry requirements, as well recording your CPD development.

-Continuing Professional Development (CPD) focuses on an individual developing their knowledge and skill set for the benefit of their own career, their employer and the public.
-It ensures they keep pace with industry standards, provides enhanced job security and enables progress into different areas of their field which may lead to positions where you manage, mentor and influence others.
+Continuing Professional Development (CPD) for vets and veterinary nurses focuses on developing an individual’s knowledge and skill set for the benefit of a person’s own career, their employer and the public.
+It ensures that individuals keep pace with industry standards, provides enhanced job security and enables progress into different areas of their field which may lead to positions to manage, mentor and influence others.

+Continued learning results in superior growth, so if you want to achieve greater success in your veterinary career, CPD for vets is essential.
 Veterinary professionals need to maintain records of their learning activity with an evident perspective on the knowledge or skills they have acquired, along with a clear linkage to their profession.
-This flexible and independent form of learning also gives individuals the opportunity to discover what learning approach best suits them and the ability to adapt to different surroundings and situations.
+This flexible and independent form of CPD for vets and veterinary nurses gives individuals the opportunity to discover what learning approach best suits them and the ability to adapt to different surroundings and situations.

-Despite this obligatory requirement, it shouldn’t be overlooked that at the heart of CPD is the personal responsibility of veterinary professionals to keep their capabilities up-to-date so that they can deliver a professional service to their customers, clients and the community, as well as match the expectations of their profession.
+Despite this obligatory requirement, it shouldn’t be overlooked that at the heart of veterinary CPD is the personal responsibility of individuals to keep their capabilities up-to-date so that they can deliver a professional service to their customers, clients and the community, as well as match the expectations of their profession.